Gaming, Adtech, and Events: Saudi Arabia's Emerging Media Landscape

 Located in western Riyadh, Qiddiya’s planned Performing Arts Center is expected to host 260 events annually, attracting around 800,000 visitors each year.
 As construction gets underway, Qiddiya Investment Company has begun awarding major contracts, including a $1.4 billion construction deal to Nesma & Partners.

+Saudi's credentials as a premier business hub present substantial market demand and growth potential in emerging media spaces.
 As these segments expand, they present vast opportunities for international investors and businesses, particularly those ready to move early enough to capture the first-mover advantage and establish themselves as market leaders.

 Tags